etcd-io/website/content/en/docs/v3.5/op-guide/configuration.md

 ---
 title: Configuration flags
 weight: 4050
-description: "etcd configuration: files, flags, and environment variables"
+description: etcd configuration files, flags, and environment variables
 ---

 You can configure etcd through the following: